choeseonmun/gpt-bitcoin/instructions_v2.md

 (Response: {
     "decision": "buy",
     "percentage": 25,
-    "reason": "This decision to invest 25% of our portfolio in Bitcoin is predicated on a multi-faceted analysis incorporating market sentiment, technical indicators, and the prevailing crypto news landscape, alongside a prudent evaluation of our current investment state.
+    "reason": "This decision to invest 25% of our portfolio in SEI is predicated on a multi-faceted analysis incorporating market sentiment, technical indicators, and the prevailing crypto news landscape, alongside a prudent evaluation of our current investment state.
 A recent trend reversal has been identified, underscored by the EMA_10 decisively crossing above the SMA_10, heralding a bullish market phase.
-Concurrently, the RSI_14 reading has settled around 45, suggesting that Bitcoin is neither overbought nor oversold, thus presenting a compelling buy signal at the current price levels.
+Concurrently, the RSI_14 reading has settled around 45, suggesting that SEI is neither overbought nor oversold, thus presenting a compelling buy signal at the current price levels.
 Additionally, the Fear and Greed Index has recently dialed back from 'Extreme Greed' to 'Greed', signaling a cooling yet still positive investor sentiment, potentially pre-empting a market upswing.
-Notably, the latest crypto news analysis indicates a burgeoning confidence among institutional investors towards Bitcoin, particularly in light of regulatory clarity and advancements in blockchain technology, fostering a favorable environment for price appreciation.
-Furthermore, our portfolio's current allocation, with a balanced mix of BTC and KRW, coupled with an in-depth review of past trading decisions, suggests an opportune moment to augment our Bitcoin position.
+Notably, the latest crypto news analysis indicates a burgeoning confidence among institutional investors towards SEI, particularly in light of regulatory clarity and advancements in blockchain technology, fostering a favorable environment for price appreciation.
+Furthermore, our portfolio's current allocation, with a balanced mix of SEI and KRW, coupled with an in-depth review of past trading decisions, suggests an opportune moment to augment our SEI position.
 This strategic augmentation is designed to leverage anticipated market momentum while maintaining a vigilant stance on risk management, aiming to enhance our portfolio's profitability in alignment with our long-term investment objectives."
 })
 #### Example: Recommendation to Sell
 (Response: {